 Specific intent crimes typically require that the defendant intentionally commit an act and intend to cause a particular result when committing that act.
 (U.S. v.
 Blair, 54 F.3d 639 (10th Cir.
 1995).)
 In that regard, merely knowing that a result is likely isn’t the same as specifically intending to bring it about.
 (Thornton v.
 State, 397 Md.
 704 (2007).)

 Example: A state’s law defines aggravated battery as “intentional and harmful physical contact with another with the intent to maim or disfigure.”
 This is a specific intent crime because it requires that the defendant not only cause harmful contact, but also with the purpose of maiming or disfiguring the victim.
-So, suppose that Angelina says to Brad, “No one will love you once I mess up that pretty face.”
+So, suppose that Denise says to Vance, “No one will love you once I mess up that pretty face.”
 She then slices off his nose with a large, sharp razor blade.
-Since the evidence is likely to establish that she specifically intended to disfigure Brad, she is probably guilty of aggravated battery.
+Since the evidence is likely to establish that she specifically intended to disfigure Vance, she is probably guilty of aggravated battery.

 Example: A state’s law provides that a person who takes another’s property “with intent to deprive the owner is guilty of larceny.”
 By describing the defendant’s purpose in taking property, it is a specific intent crime.
 (Wetherelt v.
 State, 864 P.2d 449 (Wyo.
 1993).)

 Frequently, statutes don’t clearly state whether the offenses they describe require specific or general intent.
 Rather, courts determine a crime’s intent element by following the general rule that terms like “knowingly” and “voluntarily” denote general intent (as in "knowingly and voluntarily use force against another").
-Terms that describe something more than knowledge and voluntariness, like purpose, tend to indicate specific intent (as in "knowingly and voluntarily use force against someone with the intent to disable him or her").
+Terms that describe something more than knowledge and voluntariness, like "purpose," tend to indicate specific intent (as in "knowingly and voluntarily use force against someone with the intent to disable him or her").
 (U.S. v.
 Peralta, 930 F. Supp.
 1523 (S.D.
 Fla.
 1996).)

 Like so many areas of law, determining whether a crime requires general or specific intent can be tricky.
 If you've been charged with a crime, immediately consult an experienced criminal defense attorney.
 An experienced lawyer can fully explain the applicable law, advise you of any available defenses, and otherwise protect your rights.